Hallie-Johnson/theb-man/README.md

         - **[LEFT MOUSE BUTTON - LMB]** - Punch
         - **[RIGHT MOUSE BUTTON - RMB] + [Aim with Mouse]** - Throw THE B-WRANG
     - Hazards:
-        - **Joker Juul Fighter Bot**: Deals *medium* damage to the player upon collision.
+        - **Jester Fighter Bot**: Deals *medium* damage to the player upon collision.
-        - **Joker Juul Ranged Bot**: *Fires projectiles* at the player and deals damage upon collision.
+        - **Jester Ranged Bot**: *Fires projectiles* at the player and deals damage upon collision.
-        - **Joker Juul Tank Bot**: Deals *high* damage to the player upon collision.
+        - **Jester Tank Bot**: Deals *high* damage to the player upon collision.
     - Pickups:
-        - **Caillois Clues**: Collect a maximum of 3 in each level to upgrade Bahaman.
+        - **B-XP**: Collect a maximum of 3 in each level to upgrade the B-Man.
     - Tips:
         - **Upgrades Count**: THE B-WRANGs do not decrease your stamina and still cause damage.
 Prioritize upgrading THE B-WRANG count.
 - **THE B-MOBILE Guide**
-    - Objective: Dodge Abt Traps and obstacles and get to Abtwoman.
-Abt Traps, which look like an 'X' will deplete your health.
-Traffic cones are obstacles that will reduce your distance to Abtwoman.
-You must use your boost to reach Abtwoman in time.
+    - Objective: Dodge Cat Traps and obstacles and get to Meowwoman.
+Cat Traps, which look like an 'X' will deplete your health.
+Traffic cones are obstacles that will reduce your distance to Meowwoman.
+You must use your boost to reach Meowwoman in time.
     - Controls:
         - **[W]** - Move Up
         - **[S]** - Move Down
         - **[SHIFT]** - Boost
     - Hazards:
-        - **Traffic Cones**: Increases the distance between the THE B-MOBILE and Abtwoman, but *does not* deal any health damage.
+        - **Traffic Cones**: Increases the distance between the THE B-MOBILE and Meowwoman, but *does not* deal any health damage.
-        - **Abt Traps**: Decreases the THE B-MOBILE's health, but *does not* affect distance from the THE B-MOBILE to Abtwoman.
+        - **Cat Traps**: Decreases the THE B-MOBILE's health, but *does not* affect distance from the THE B-MOBILE to Meowwoman.
     - Pickups:
-        - **Caillois Clues**: Collect a maximum of 3 in each level to upgrade the THE B-MOBILE.
+        - **B-XP**: Collect a maximum of 3 in each level to upgrade the THE B-MOBILE.
         - **Boost**: Collect boost pickups to replenish boost.
     - Tips:
         - **Consider the Consequences**: Driving can become difficult with faster speeds.
-Consider the options of hitting a traffic cone versus hitting an Abt Trap.
+Consider the options of hitting a traffic cone versus hitting an Cat Trap.
 If you are low on health, hit a traffic cone.
-If you are high on health, hit an Abt Trap.
+If you are high on health, hit an Cat Trap.
-        - **Do Not Follow the Leader**: When Abtwoman is in sight, do not follow her movements.
-She will avoid traffic cones, but not Abt Traps, thus following her exactly might result in hitting Abt Traps and losing health.
+        - **Do Not Follow the Leader**: When Meowwoman is in sight, do not follow her movements.
+She will avoid traffic cones, but not Cat Traps, thus following her exactly might result in hitting Abt Traps and losing health.
         - **Center Field**: When switching lanes, try to get back to the center lane to easily avoid hazards.
         - **Boost Carefully**: It's fun to boost, but boosting into to many obstacles will hinder progress.
 Boost when you feel safe to do so, not just because you can.
 - **THE B-WING Guide**